plattysoft/MSX/XLN-Bikes/Readme.md

 * Cursor direction
 * Turn left or right

-If using cursor direction, you need to prevent U-Turns, with turning, we need to implement debouncing.
+If using cursor direction, you need to prevent U-Turns

+If we use turning, we need to implement debouncing

 I tried both control schemes and cursor direction felt a lot more intuitive, preventing U-Turns and converting the stick direction into speed on both axis is some of the weirdest code in the example.

-# Code explanation
+## Code explanation

-## Variables
+### Variables

 For obvious reasons they are 1 letter long, so not as descriptive as they should)